JesseHouse/Turbulence128-on-Phone/README.md

 Star/fork if you simulate.
 Contributions: Faster integrators?
 PRs welcome.

-256 and 320 in the works.
 If you would like to contribute Or buy me a coffee:

 [![Buy Me a Coffee](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://paypal.me/rhouse84)